Trois-Rivières: History

 French sovereignty in Trois-Rivières continued until 1760, when the city was captured as part of the British conquest of Canada during the Seven Years' War.
-Sixteen years later, on June 8, 1776, it was the theatre of the Battle of Trois-Rivières (part of the ill-fated invasion of the province of Quebec by les Bostonnais, Americans from the Boston area) during the American Revolutionary War.
+Sixteen years later, on June 8, 1776, it was the theatre of the Battle of Trois-Rivières (part of the ill-fated invasion of the province of Quebec by les Bostonnais, Americans from the Boston area) during the American Revolutionary War who arrived with the goal of weakening the British settlement.

 Trois-Rivières continued to grow in importance throughout this period and beyond.
 In 1792 it was designated as the seat of a judicial district.
 In 1852, the Roman Catholic church made this the see of the Diocese of Trois-Rivières.

 In 1816, Captain A.G.
 Douglas, a former adjutant at the British military college at Great Marlow, recommended a military college for Catholic and Protestant boys be established at Trois-Rivières.
 He proposed it operate in a disused government house and he would be superintendent.
-Douglas' college was intended as a boarding school to educate the young sons of officers, amongst others, in Latin, English language, French Language, History, Geography, Drawing and Mathematics.
+Douglas' college was intended as a boarding school to educate the young sons of officers, amongst others, in Latin, English, French, history, geography, drawing and mathematics.
 This preceded the founding of the Royal Military College of Canada in 1876.
+In 1878 a railway began to serve the city directly (north side of the St Lawrence).

 In 1908, the greater part of the city of Trois-Rivières was destroyed by a fire; most of the city's original buildings, many dating to the French colonial years, were destroyed.
 Among the surviving buildings were the Ursuline Monastery and the De Tonnancour Manor.
 As a result of the destruction, a major redesign and renovation of the city was undertaken, including the widening and renewal of many of the city's roads.
 Many new businesses and industries became established in the town, attracting additional residents.